diffusiondata/diffusion-maven-plugin/README.md

 # diffusion-maven-plugin

-The diffusion-maven-plugin is responsible for starting and stopping a Diffusion server for the purpose of running tests against that server.
+The diffusion-maven-plugin enables you to start and stop a Diffusion server from within Maven for the purpose of running tests against that Diffusion server.

 ## Goals overview

-diffusion:start is the default goal invoked during the pre-integration-test phase for projects using this mojo. diffusion:stop is the default goal invoked during the post-integration-test phase for projects using this mojo.
+* diffusion:start is the default goal invoked during the pre-integration-test phase for projects using this mojo.
+* diffusion:stop is the default goal invoked during the post-integration-test phase for projects using this mojo.

 ## Usage